phlorenzoni/ModernPhysicsLaboratory/README.md

 # Modern Physics Laboratory
-This reposity contains all notebooks i used in the semester 2022/01.
+This reposity contains all notebooks i used in the semester 2022/01 ModPhyLab subject.